Preetamk97/CPP-Notes/40_Protected-Access-Modifier.md

 int main(){
     Base b;
     Derived d;
     // cout<<d.a; // Will not work since 'int a' is protected and cannot be accessed by any method outside the class directly.
-The data member “a” can only be accessed in the “derived” class but not outside the class. return 0;
+The data member “a” can only be accessed by a member function of the “derived” class but not outside the class. return 0;
 }
 ```